-PE 111 Jogging 1 s.h.
+PE 111 Jogging

 A course designed to instruct individuals in developing cardio-vascular fitness through jogging.
 Emphasis on monitoring fitness indicators such as heart rates and active use of a variety of aerobic and anaerobic running activities.
-Hours of class per week: 2.
+Hours of class per week: 2:

-PE 114 Canoeing 1 s.h.
+PE 114 Canoeing

 A course designed to instruct beginning-level techniques of canoeing.
 Students must be able to demonstrate swimming proficiency.
-Emphasis on paddle strokes, selection and use of equipment, safety, and snrvival techniques.
+Emphasis on paddle strokes, selection and use of equipment, safety, and survival techniques.
 Course meets at sites other than main campus.
 Students make their own transportation arrangements.
 Hours of class per week: 2.

-PE 115 Hiking 1 s.h.
+PE 115 Hiking